lightstreams-network/lightchain/README.md

 ### Node initialization

-To initialise a new node you need to run `lightchain init` and  choose a local path where blockchain files are going to be stored.
+To initialise a new node you need to run `lightchain init`.
+The local path where blockchain files are going to be stored is set to `${HOME}/.lightchain`.
+You can change using the `--datadir` flag
 ```
-lightchain init --datadir="${HOME}/.lightchain"
+lightchain init
 ```

 ### Node launch

 To run a lightchain node you only need to run the following command:
 ```
-lightchain run --datadir="${HOME}/.lightchain"
+lightchain run
 ```

 After you run the command above, the network synchronization will take several minutes, so grab a coffee